Moroccan mafia: The Turtle clan

 The Turtle clan (also known as The Turtles or the El Yousfi crime family) is a Moroccan criminal organisation based in Antwerp (Belgium), who is believed to be active since 2010.
-The organisation is based around the El Yousfi family, who are originally from Nador, Morocco and based in Borgherhout, Antwerp.
+The organisation is based around the El Yousfi family, who are originally from Nador, Morocco and based in Borgerhout, Antwerp.
 They are considered to be one of the 5 Moroccan drug clans who control the cocaine trade in the port of Antwerp.
-Several members of the clan were behind the theft of 200 kilos of cocaine at the Port of Antwerp in 2012, which were intended for Benaouf A., the right-hand man of Houssine Ait Soussan.
+Several members of the clan were behind the theft of 200 kg of cocaine at the Port of Antwerp in 2012, which were intended for Benaouf A., the right-hand man of Houssine Ait Soussan.
 This theft eventually sparked the infamous Mocro-War across Belgium and the Netherlands, which resulted in countless kidnappings and assassinations.

 In 2017, 21 shootings took place in Antwerp which were connected to the Turtle clan.
 The organisation, which is allied with the Mixers clan, is also at the origin of the illegal economy that dominates over the legal economy in the district of Borgerhout, Antwerp.
 The Turtle clan dominates the Belgian cocaine trade for over decade.
 The Flemish federal government often adopts the nickname "Borgerokko" or "the capital of coke" for the city of Antwerp and its districts.

-The two main commanders of the organization, Nacerdine Turtle and Nordine El H. are currently running their organization from Dubai.
+The two main commanders of the organisation, Nacerdine Turtle and Nordine El H. are currently running their organisation from Dubai.
 Nordine El H. was arrested in Dubai on 18 June 2020, due to an international arrest warrant that was sent out by the Belgian courts for his involvement in large scale drug trafficking, but he was eventually released on bail.
 The majority of the Turtle clan members are currently suspected of hiding out in Dubai and Nador, Morocco.

 In 2016, a member of the family celebrated his wedding in the Borgerhout district of Antwerp, causing controversy throughout the country as well as on social media.
 The controversy revolved particularly around the procession that included dozens of luxury cars, which paraded through the lower class district of Borgerhout.
-According to the Belgian press, the price of these cars was estimated at 7 million euros.
+According to the Belgian press, the price of these cars was estimated at €7 million.

-In February 2018, the comedy-crime movie Patser was released in Dutch and Belgian cinemas.
-The story of the movie is loosely based on the Turtle clan.

 Since 2018, many grenade attacks have occurred in the streets of Antwerp.
 They are particularly linked to the organisation of the Turtles.